MozillaFoundation/foundation.mozilla.org/README.md

 Default environment variables are declared in `env.default`.
 If you wish to override any of the values, you can create a local `.env` file in the root of the project.
 This file should not be committed.

-The domains used to fetch static content from Network Pulse and the Network API can be customized by specifying `PULSE_API_DOMAIN` and `NETWORK_API_DOMAIN`, respectively.
-By default it uses `network-pulse-api-production.herokuapp.com` and `network.mofoprod.net`.
+The domain used to fetch static content from Network Pulse can be customized by specifying `PULSE_API_DOMAIN`.
+By default it uses `network-pulse-api-production.herokuapp.com`.

+The URL for fetching static content from the Network API can be customized by specifying `NETWORK_SITE_URL`.
+By default it uses `https://network.mofoprod.net`.
+NOTE: this variable must include a protocol (such as `https://`)

 When the build runs, a file `env.json` is created in the root, which is the result of merging `.env` and `env.default` and converting the result to JSON.
 Values declared in `.env` take precedence.